4artiseth/VideoToPPT/README.md

 ## ✨ What is VideoToPPT?

-VideoToPPT is a magical screen capture tool that transforms educational videos, tutorials, and presentations into professional PowerPoint slides - instantly.
+VideoToPPT is a magical screen capture tool that transforms **Coursera** videos, tutorials, and presentations into professional PowerPoint slides – instantly.
 Just press a key while watching your video, and the tool intelligently captures the video content, creating perfectly formatted slides.

 ## 🚀 Features

 - **🎯 Smart Video Detection** - Automatically finds the video area on your screen, even in browser windows
 - **⌨️ One-Key Capture** - Press END, F12, or 'p' to instantly take a perfectly framed screenshot
 - **🖼️ Full-Screen Slides** - Each capture fills the entire slide with no margins
-- **📱 Supports Any Video Source** - Works with Coursera, YouTube, local videos, webinars, and more
 - **🔄 Preserves Your Edits** - Make changes to your slides between sessions without losing them

 ## 🏃‍♂️ Quick Start